Justine Fanarof practices law with heart and seeks to both be involved in her community and to help others get involved.

 Justine Fanarof’s Community Involvement

 In the community, Justine serves as Co-Chair of the Organizational Committee for the Houston Coalition Against Hate and is a member of the Houston Immigration Legal Services Collaborative, I’ll Have What She’s Having, and Healthcare for the Homeless.
 Justine provides pro bono legal representation and counsel to Central American migrant children through a partnership with Kids In Need of Defense.
-In 2019 she is co-leading the Eco, Outdoors, and Sustainability track of the Jewish Federation of Houston’s Mission to Israel.

 In addition to these organizations, Justine volunteers as a yoga and meditation teacher for diverse communities, including veterans with traumatic brain injuries and post-traumatic stress disorder, staff at San Jose Clinic, and children at the Houston Area Women’s Center.
 She serves as a volunteer mediator for the Harris County Dispute Resolution Center and as a yoga and mindfulness teacher for Alzheimer’s and dementia caregivers.